 Ailidae coats are typically natural in coloration, with few exceptions toward blue tones.
 Most, particularly common classes, will have coats of varying shades of browns, tans, greys, and slate-blues.
 These are always fairly muted colors, though, and would never be seen with any bright or neon colors except in the rarest of occasions.
 Bright colors are a very rare genetic defect, but even in these cases the colors would be subdued.

 Their eyes come in any variation of colors as a gift from the God of Dreams.
 Discolored sclerae are uncommon, and solid-colored or glowing eyes are rare.

 Their antlers can come in any range of colors, and can contain up to two colors.
 Antlers are almost always solid in color, though occasionally appear with a natural gradient from dark to light.
 Markings on antlers are uncommon.

-The magical abilities Ailidae possess were a gift from the God of Dreams to aide them in their abilities to protect the world around them.
+The magical abilities Ailidae possess were a gift from the God of Dreams to aid them in their abilities to protect the world around them.
 This magic manifests in various ways.
-In most of the older Ailidae, or the closer the bloodline to the original Ailidae, their magical capabilities are most strong in mental magic.
+In most of the older Ailidae, or the closer the bloodline to the original Ailidae, their magical capabilities are strong in mental magic.
 They are the most powerful dream-walkers, and their magic thrives in the various magicks pertaining to the mind.

 Ailidae have also developed further magic skills as their generations expanded and can have a large variety of capabilities with their magic.
 Their magic is always influenced by their luck.